mojv/owlmPy/README.md

     pip install owlmPy

-And inported in python code:
+And imported in python code:

     import owlmPy as ow